Patrice Lumumba: Political impact

 Due to his relatively short career in government, quick removal from power, and controversial death, a consensus has not been reached on Lumumba's political legacy.
 His downfall was detrimental to African nationalist movements, and he is generally remembered primarily for his assassination.

-Numerous American historians have cited his death as a major contributing factor to the radicalisation of the American civil rights movement in the 1960s, and many African-American activist organisations and publications used public comment on his death to express their ideology.
+Numerous American historians have cited his death as a major contributing factor to the radicalisation of the American civil rights movement in the 1960s, and many African American activist organisations and publications used public comment on his death to express their ideology.
 Popular memory of Lumumba has often discarded his politics and reduced him to a symbol.

-Within the Congo, Lumumba is primarily portrayed as a symbol of national unity, while abroad he is usually cast as a Pan-Africanist and anticolonial revolutionary.
+Within the Congo, Lumumba is primarily portrayed as a symbol of national unity, while abroad he is usually cast as a pan-Africanist and anti-colonial revolutionary.
 The ideological legacy of Lumumba is known as Lumumbisme (French for Lumumbism).
-Rather than a complex doctrine, it is usually framed as a set of fundamental principles consisting of nationalism, Pan-Africanism, nonalignment, and social progressivism.
+Rather than a complex doctrine, it is usually framed as a set of fundamental principles consisting of nationalism, pan-Africanism, nonalignment, and social progressivism.
 Mobutism built off of these principles.
 Congolese university students—who had up until independence held little respect for Lumumba—embraced Lumumbisme after his death.
 According to political scientist Georges Nzongola-Ntalaja, Lumumba's "greatest legacy ... for the Congo is the ideal of national unity".
 Nzongola-Ntalaja further posited that, as a result of Lumumba's high praise of the independence movement and his work to end the Katangese secession, "the people of the Congo are likely to remain steadfast in their defense of national unity and territorial integrity, come hell or high water."
 Political scientist Ali Mazrui wrote, "It looks as if the memory of Lumumba may contribute more to the 'oneness' of the Congolese than anything Lumumba himself actually did while he was still alive."